dusty-phillips/macabre/README.md

 - copies the prelude module blindly into the directory that contains that one module
 - eliminate all todos in source code
 - generate **main** if a module has a main function
+- custom types with unlabelled fields are not working
+  - Given that labelled and unlabelled fields can be mixed on one class, I have a feeling we have to ditch dataclasses.
+Probably a custom class with slots, a dict of names to indices, and a custom **match_args** that can handle tuple-like _or_ record-like syntax?
 - I notice that the javascript doesn't generate the wrapping class for custom variants.
 Can we get away with not having them?
 - flesh out this list